DataDog/integrations-core/win32_event_log/README.md

 ## Overview

-The Win32 Event Log check watches for Windows Event Logs and forwards them to Datadog.
+This integration watches for Windows Event Logs and forwards them to Datadog.

 Enable this check to: